fritzboyle/OpenVINO-Samples/README.md

 # OpenVINO-Samples
-list of samples to run on different hardware
+This is a list of samples to run on different hardware.<br>

+CPU requires FP32 or int8 models.
+All other hardware requires FP16 models, though GPU can run non-optimally with FP32 models in some cases.

 <h3>Run a Sample Application</h3>

 <ol>